Quick Facts About Used Cars With Multiple Owners

 - Maintenance history

-Reports cost less than $40 for that peace of mind.
-If buying a used car at a dealership, they usually provide the report free of charge.
-It’s important not to overlook the finer details in these reports, like if you notice any holes.
-Be wary that not every incident is reported to these sites.
-Many carmakers now offer higher mileage programs for certified pre-owned vehicles, providing better safeguards and assurances for car shoppers.
+Reports cost about $40 for that peace of mind.
+If buying a used car at a dealership, they usually provide the report free of charge, as do people using Autotrader’s Private Seller Exchange.
+It’s important not to overlook the finer details in these reports, such as any holes you notice.
+Be aware that some incidents might not be reported to these sites, so don’t hesitate to ask for maintenance records.

 Is More Than One Car Owner Too Many?

 And now on to the all-important question of what to do.
-We prefer cars with fewer owners, as they’re likely to be better maintained and preserved.
-But if you find a multiple-owner used car with a clean history that received regular maintenance, you should consider the vehicle.
+We prefer cars with fewer owners, as they will likely be better maintained and preserved.
+However, you should not rule out a multiple-owner used car with a clean history that received regular maintenance; you should consider the vehicle.
+While the number of owners should be a factor when buying a used car, it shouldn’t be the only consideration.
+We believe a vehicle’s mechanical condition — and the paperwork to back it up — should be far more critical than its ownership history.